-Gynecologic Oncologists, Radiation Oncologists, Medical Oncologists, Ob/Gyn’s, and Physician Assistants, and Nurse Practitioners involved in the care and treatment of patients with gynecologic malignancies.
+Gynecologic Oncologists, Radiation Oncologists, Medical Oncologists, Obstetrician/Gynecologist, and Allied Health Care Professionals involved in the care of patients who have gynecologic cancers.

 John (Jeb) V. Brown, MD, FACOG, FACS, is a gynecologic oncologist at Gynecologic Oncology Associates in Newport Beach, CA. Dr. Brown attended Medical School at the University of Kansas.
 He completed an Internship and Residency in Gynecology and Obstetrics at the University of Washington.
 His fellowship in Gynecologic Oncology was obtained at the University of California, Los Angeles.
 He is a former Clinical Assistant Professor of Obstetrics and Gynecology at both the University of California, Los Angeles, and at the University of Southern California.
 Additionally, he is a Fellow of the American College of Obstetrics and Gynecology and the American College of Surgeons.